Flaried/animation-replacer-roblox/README.md

 [![Roblox](https://img.shields.io/badge/Roblox-00A2FF?style=for-the-badge&logo=roblox&logoColor=white)](https://www.roblox.com/)

-**Animation Spoofing/Reuploading** is an automated process designed to fix the handling of third party animations in your Roblox game.
-This program will scrape Roblox files, spoof/reupload animations, and republish them to ensure animation functionality when you publish your game.
+**Animation Transfering/Spoofing** is an automated process designed to fix the handling of third party animations in your Roblox game.
+This program will scrape Roblox files, spoof/reupload animations, and republish them to ensure animation transfer when you publish your game.

 ---